The Urban Monk is dedicated to producing high-quality cultured food products.

 We were so lucky to be able to start our food-making journey down at the very special Waihi Bush Organic Farm.
 We headed down to this family farm to live there part time, partly as a result of the quakes.
 Set on the fringes of ancient kahikatea forest – the only original piece of forest left on the Canterbury Plains – our food preparing premises, though humble, were truly divine.

 However, with things starting to get a bit busier we shifted the business up to Christchurch in mid 2017.
-We are currently based in Sydenham.
+We are currently based in South New Brighton, by the seaside.

 Matt Morris is a leader in the local food resilience movement in Canterbury, and has been involved in the local and national organic movement since the late 1990s.